-Feast on a bounty of corn-centric delicacies and take part in a bevy of hands-on, corn-related activities in the area’s first-ever corn festival!
+Feast on a bounty of corn-centric delicacies and take part in a bevy of hands-on, corn-related activities at the Lower Hudson Valley's only corn festival.

 Play games like Konk a Crow and Ring a Cob in the CORNival area.
 Compete in corn shucking races and learn how to make a corn husk doll.
 Enjoy both historic and modern cooking demonstrations (using corn as the main ingredient, of course), and discover the irresistible charm of English country dancing in the barn.
 Traverse a kid-sized mini maize maze and design a one-of-a-kind scarecrow.
 Tour the 18th-century Manor House and Mill, and watch how corn is ground on a quern stone.
 Enjoy live folk music and watch candle-making demonstrations (NEW this year!).